* Co-creator of the so-called Cloward-Piven Strategy

-“Local protests,” Piven wrote, “have to accumulate and spread—and become more disruptive—to create pressures on national politicians.
+“Local protests,” Piven wrote in the same piece, “have to accumulate and spread—and become more disruptive—to create pressures on national politicians.
 An effective movement of the unemployed will have to look something like the strikes and riots that have spread across Greece….”
-As author Stanley Kurtz observes, “Given Piven’s strategic stance, it’s clear that she and The Nation are in fact calling for violence.”
+As author Stanley Kurtz observed in January 2011: “Given Piven’s strategic stance, it’s clear that she and The Nation are in fact calling for violence.”

-In the fall of 2011, Piven was among the high-profile personalities who made personal appearances in support of anti-capitalism rallies which were staged in New York City by Occupy Wall Street (OWS) and such activist groups as the Adbusters Media Foundation, Anonymous, Take the Square, and USDayOfRage.
-In an address to the OWS protesters, Piven referred to “greedy” bankers as “thieves,“ ”cannibals,“ and the ”big problem.”
+In the fall of 2011, Piven was among the numerous high-profile personalities who made personal appearances in support of anti-capitalism rallies which were staged in New York City by Occupy Wall Street (OWS) and such activist groups as the Adbusters Media Foundation, Anonymous, Take the Square, and USDayOfRage.
+In a September 30 address to the OWS protesters, Piven referred to “greedy” bankers as “thieves,“ ”cannibals,“ and the ”big problem.”
 For a list of additional OWS supporters, click here.

 In a March 2012 lecture at the University of Connecticut, Piven spoke optimistically about how active and effective the Occupy Wall Street movement would be that year.